Transparent dark purple Travel Guide by Insurte logo

 Make sure you're protected with travel insurance ?

-Processing time for approval usually takes 3 business days but can be shorter or longer occasionally.
-Make sure you apply before your trip.
+Processing time for approval usually takes 3 business days, but can be shorter or even longer on occasion.

 An approved ETA allows you to enter the United Kingdom.
-Once approved, you can enter the United Kingdom as many times as you like during its validity, so long as your stay is less than 6 months.
+Once approved, you can enter the United Kingdom as many times as you like during its validity, so long as your stay is less than 6 months and that you're adhering to the entry requirements.